pupil-labs/pupil-docs/src/developer/core/plugin-api.md

 The code below shows how to store a custom value (`my_custom_setting`) in the session settings. `my_custom_setting=5` defines the default value in case no session settings were found when the application was started or the plugin has just been enabled.
-If session settings were loaded successfully the class will be instanciated with the dictionary previously returned by `get_init_dict()`.
+If session settings were loaded successfully the class will be instantiated with the dictionary previously returned by `get_init_dict()`.

 ```python